 Solution: Stay active on social media and applications such as Yelp and Google My Business, and provide as many details as you can.
 Search engines load the most relevant information per search, so consider including several services in your descriptions that the ideal customer would search for.

 “One of the easiest ways to lose out on potential customers is to discredit the importance of reviews,” says Cohen.
 “This goes beyond simply making sure you have a good review rating (though consumers definitely care about having an average of over 4 stars).”

 Create a strategy in your business to encourage positive reviews so that when the negative review happens, you’ll have a solid backing of credibility.
 Communicate your reputation management strategy with your team in the event that anything happens.

 For those wondering how to control negative reviews or remove them from applications: You can’t.
-That’s the beauty (and curse) of reviews — they allow the users to tell others about their actual experience… or so they say.
+That’s the beauty (and curse) of reviews — they allow the users to provide feedback about their real experiences… or so they say.